RHEAGROUP/docupanel/README.md

 DocuPanel will create on this path a directory called `DocuPanel` to store its datas.

 **UpdateIndexation** `bool` which indicates whether the indexation needs to be updated.
-If true, DocuPanel will browse all the files present in the index, and will convert them into HTML if they don't already exist.
+If true, DocuPanel will browse all the files indicated in the index, and will convert them into HTML if they don't already exist.
+DocuPanel converts your Markdown files into HTML files to be displayed by CefSharp.
 The indexation for the searches will also be updated with the new documentation content.
-Note that if you want to update the content of a file, you have to delete the html file from the application data folder.
-This property needs to be `true` the first time you use DocuPanel.
+Note that if you want to update the content of a file, to consider the changes you have to delete the HTML file from the application data folder.
+This property needs to be `true` the first time you use DocuPanel and each time you make changes in your documentation.

 ### Structure of your documentation ###
 Your documentation files should be present inside your project directory and can be ordered the way you want.
 However they must have different names.